 Named after the battle of Trocadero fought in 1823, this place was built on the hill of Chaillot.
 The palace that stops this hill was formerly named after Trocadero but now called Palais de Chaillot.
 The large area outside the palace is always in a festive mood with open-air performances by dancers and musicians and tourists flocking in to get the breathtaking view of Eiffel Tower from here.
 At night the place comes alive with the beautiful fountain show that compliments the twinkling Eiffel tower.
-This is one of the best sights of Paris at night.
+This is one of the best sights in Paris at night.

 No entry cost here and it is open all night.

 Climb to the roof of Arc De Triomphe to see Paris at night